tw-mobile-chengdu/mobile-training-android/src/Basic/M04/README.md

 * [Room](https://developer.android.com/topic/libraries/architecture/room)
 * [ViewModle](https://developer.android.com/topic/libraries/architecture/viewmodel)

-If you are first develop the android app, you should better use the old way to build a demo activty to familiarize the activity.
+If you are first develop the android app, you should better use the old way to build a demo activty to familiarize the activity, fragment and service components.

 You also need add 3rd libraries, you should add dependencies into `build.gradle` file.